pashpashpash/mcp-server-asana/README.md

 If you encounter permission errors:

 1. Ensure the asana plan you have allows API access
-2. Confirm the access token and configuration are correctly set in `claude_desktop_config.json`.
+2. Confirm the access token and configuration are correctly set in `claude_desktop_config.json`

-## Contributing
+## Development

-Clone this repo and start hacking.

-### Test it locally with the MCP Inspector
+### Testing Locally with the MCP Inspector

-If you want to test your changes, you can use the MCP Inspector like this:
+To test your changes, you can use the MCP Inspector:

 ```bash
 npm run inspector